Resumes to Win the Interview

 Finally, proofread your resume very carefully.
 Have another person review and proofread for typos and continuity.
 A recent poll on LinkedIn taken stated that hiring managers felt that zero mistakes or typos should appear on resumes.
 Be sure the organization follows the template so the most prominent skills in the job description match the skills in on your resume.
 Don’t lie, but matching words will help the resume scanning software place you in the “A” pile to interview.

 Review the job description carefully and be sure to tailor your resume for each job.
 The ATS or applicant tracking system will thank you, and you will land that coveted interview.
 Include the keywords that are used in the job posting on your resume for best results.

 Finally, save your resume as a PDF and word document.
 Different companies use different formatting when resumes are submitted online.
 Always double check your download before you click submit for the cleanest and most reader-friendly resume.
 Good Luck!

 Follow my personal website for career and leadership information: KathyHusserTempe.com

-Kathy Husser is an accomplished Administrator having over 25 years of experience in business management in the private and public sectors in the United States.
+Kathy Husser is an accomplished Administrator having over 27 years of experience in business management in the private and public sectors in the United States.
 Kathy and her team earned the 2019 nomination from the Institute of Museum and Library Services for the National Medal, the highest honor in the United States for the public library industry.
 Kathy prides herself on her depth of knowledge in leading diverse teams, grant writing and management, and providing mentoring for colleagues.
 Kathy believes in a work life balance and her personal website is filled with more articles about her travels, photography, and her love of gardening in the desert southwest.
-Check out her social media for more information. https://twitter.com/kathy_husser And her website to learn more: https://sites.google.com/view/kathyhussertempe/hom
+Life is too short to not enjoy it and laugh a lot.
+“Success is defined by those having the most fun,” from motivational speaker, James Clear.
+Kathy believes it, and that rejection is re-direction for your chosen path.
+Check out her social media for more information and the inspiration to make your dreams a reality.